Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Experiments

 \subsubsection{Polarity-Flip Consistency for Opposite Questions}

-\textbf{Setup:} As described in Sec~\ref{sec: Metrics}, for each image we ask a complementary pair of questions\footnote{Complementary questions ask for the same facts in different ways.} (Fig.~\ref{fig:fig-VI-Pro}, Linguistic Variation) and then disentangle linguistic polarity handling from visual judgment based on the paired answers.
+\textbf{Setup:} As described in Sec.~\ref{sec: Metrics}, for each image we ask a complementary pair of questions\footnote{Complementary questions ask the same fact with opposite polarity. } (Fig.~\ref{fig:fig-VI-Pro}, Linguistic Variation), and then disentangle linguistic polarity handling from visual judgment based on paired responses.
+For this experiment, the image types include the original, the perturbed, their controls, and the perturbed-with-hint.

 \textbf{Result:} We find that high consistency does not guarantee high accuracy.
 Models can keep complementary answers across reversed prompts yet be wrong.
 Fig.~\ref{fig:pfc_decomposition} decomposes responses into PFA (both correct), CbW (complementary but wrong) and TFI (same polarity on two prompts).